-Technical Advice Memorandum 86-11-00454 illustrates the effect of a defined value clause when the excess value above the defined value accrues to the donor, instead of to a spouse or a charity.
+Technical Advice Memorandum 86-11-00445 illustrates the effect of a defined value clause when the excess value above the defined value accrues to the donor, instead of to a spouse or a charity.
 Under the facts in Technical Advice Memorandum 86-11-004, a man ("the donor") transferred a sole proprietorship to a partnership in exchange for a 99.9982% interest in the partnership.
 The other .0018% interest in the partnership was owned by trusts for the donor's children.
 The donor transferred a portion of his partnership interest equal to a stated dollar amount to the trusts for his children each year from 1971 through 1982.
 The donor and trustees agreed on the capital ownership attributable to the gifts, and partnership income was allocated accordingly.
 The IRS concluded that the interests transferred by the donor were those having a fractional equivalent to the stated fair market values of the gifts, based upon the fair market value of the partnership at the time of each gift determined according to recognized valuation principles.
-The donor's interest extended to the rest of the partnership because he could have asserted ownership to the extent that the gifted fractional interests reflected in the partnership agreement and income tax returns exceeded the fractional interests actually conveyed in the gift a grantor retained annuity trust to be increased if an incorrect determination of the fair market value of the trust assets is made); Rev. Proc.
+The donor's interest extended to the rest of the partnership because he could have asserted ownership to the extent that the gifted fractional interests reflected in the partnership agreement and income tax returns exceeded the fractional interests actually conveyed in the gift assignments.
+If, however, he were ever barred from enforcing his ownership right to the excess interest, he would be treated as having made an additional gift to the trusts.
+To the extent that income was allocated to the donees in an amount exceeding the partnership interest to which they were actually entitled, the donor made gift assignments of the income, with the implicit right to revoke the assignments by asserting his right to the excess partnership interest.
+Therefore, according to the Technical Advice Memorandum the gifts of income were to be regarded as complete when each distribution of excess income became irrevocable as a result of the lapse of the statute of limitations.

+Rev. Proc.
 64-19, 1964-1 C.B.
 682 (relating to defined value formula for funding the marital deduction); Treas.
-Reg.
-Section 1.664-2(a)(1)(iii) (allowing defined value dollar amount of charitable remainder annuity trust to be expressed as a fraction or percentage of the initial net fair market value of the property passing in trust as finally determined for Federal tax purposes); Rev. Rul.
+Reg. §1.664-2(a)(1)(iii) (allowing defined value dollar amount of charitable remainder annuity trust to be expressed as a fraction or percentage of the initial net fair market value of the property passing in trust as finally determined for Federal tax purposes); Rev. Rul.
 72-395, 1972-2 C.B.
 340, 344, modified by Rev. Rul.
 80-123, 1980-1 C.B.
 205 and Rev. Rul.
 82-128, 1982-2 C.B.
 71 (allowing value definition clauses in charitable remainder trusts); Treas.
-Reg.
-Section 1.664-3(a)(1)(iii) (requiring adjustments in annuity amounts if an incorrect determination of the fair market value of the charitable remainder trust has been made).
+Reg. §1.664-3(a)(1)(iii) (requiring adjustments in annuity amounts if an incorrect determination of the fair market value of the charitable remainder trust has been made).

-54 Tech.
+45 Tech.
 Adv.
 Mem.
 8611004 (Nov.
 15, 1985).